PGxAUTH/PGxGDSC/README.md

 3. [CCLE_gene_cn](https://ndownloader.figshare.com/files/29125230)

 ### 2.Run PGxGDSC/source/uploads_edits.R
-The scripts loads the data files in the R workspace.
+The script loads the data files in the R workspace.
 This might take a while, so be patient.

 ### 3.Run PGxGDSC/source/main.R
 Open the main.R script and configure the following parameters appropriately.